 Chautauqua Symphony Orchestra

-In 2010, Mr. Kirov was awarded the Chautauqua Music Festival's David Effron Conducting Fellowship, and returned in 2012 as a guest conductor at the festival.
+Mr. Kirov was invited to be a Conducting Fellow at the Tanglewood Music Center during the summer of 2013 and during the 2012 Aspen Music Festival.
+In 2010, he was awarded the Chautauqua Music Festival's David Effron Conducting Fellowship, and returned in 2012 as a guest conductor at the festival.
 In 2011, he made his debut at the Musical Olympus International Festival in St. Petersburg, Russia.
-The members of the Festival's honorary committee included some of the world's most distinguished artists such as Claudio Abbado, Daniel Barenboim, Montserrat Caballé, Placido Domíngo, Mariss Jansons, Yo-Yo Ma, Zubin Mehta and Yuri Temirkanov
+The members of the Festival's honorary committee included some of the world's most distinguished artists such as Claudio Abbado, Daniel Barenboim, Montserrat Caballé, Placido Domíngo, Mariss Jansons, Yo-Yo Ma, Zubin Mehta and Yuri Temirkanov.

 Among Stilian Kirov’s numerous awards and prizes are an Emmy for the Memphis Symphony’s Soundtrack Project, the Orchestra Preference Award and Third Prize at the 2010 Mitropoulos Conducting Competition, as well as Juilliard’s Bruno Walter Memorial Scholarship and the Charles Schiff Conducting Award for outstanding achievement.
 He is also recipient of France’s 2010 ADAMI Conducting Prize, culminating in a showcase concert at the Salle Gaveau with the Orchestre Colonne.
 Following the performance, Mr. Kirov was re-invited to conduct the orchestra’s opening concerts of the 2011/2012 season in Paris.

 Stilian Kirov is a graduate in orchestral conducting of The Juilliard School, where he was a student of James DePreist.
-He also holds a master's degree from the Ecole Normale de Musique in Paris, where he studied with Dominique Rouits.
+He has also been a conducting fellow at the American Academy of Conducting in Aspen and the Tanglewood Music Center in Lenox, MA Mr. Kirov also holds a master's degree from the Ecole Normale de Musique in Paris, where he studied with Dominique Rouits.
 He has participated in master classes with such distinguished conductors as Kurt Masur, Michael Tilson Thomas, Gianluigi Gelmetti, George Manahan and Asher Fisch.

 A gifted pianist, Stilian Kirov is the 2001 gold medalist of the Claude Kahn International Piano Competition in Paris.